 export the simulated/estimated data

-For a complete list of S-GeMS related commands on mGstat see Section 4, “S-GeMS functions”
+For a complete list of S-GeMS related commands on mGstat see the section called “S-GeMS functions”

 This section contains a rather detailed explanation of using S-GeMS to perform simulation.
 Much more compact example can be found in the following chapters.

-Unconditional and conditional sequential simulation can be performed using Section 4.7, “sgems_grid” :
+Unconditional and conditional sequential simulation can be performed using the section called “sgems_grid” :

 S = sgems_grid(S);